tekert/smartctl-dashboard/README.md

 Every panel has tooltips to help.
-It has support for old drives that are no longer connected (sometimes is important to know historical data of stored drives) The graph are easier to read, red/yellow colors are error/warnings,  green = normal/ok, gray = data
+It has support for old drives that are no longer connected (sometimes is important to know historical data of stored drives) The graph are easier to read, red/yellow colors are error/warnings,  green = normal/ok, gray/blue = data

 Add alerts as an example to get started.